9 Unique & Unusual Wedding Venues in Norfolk

 A wedding at Godwick Hall is something special.

-This spectacular, secluded, rustic barn, wedding venue is just perfect for an indoor or, an outdoor wedding in Norfolk.
+This spectacular, secluded, rustic barn, wedding venue is just perfect for an indoor or, outdoor wedding in Norfolk.

 Surrounded by unspoiled views of the Norfolk countryside, it is the most serene of settings.

-Family run, Godwick pride themselves on their friendly and personal service.
-Much like the Keeper and the Dell, mentioned above, the folks at Godwick will do their utmost to accommodate you vision for your big day!
+Family run, Godwick prides itself on its friendly and personal service.
+Much like the Keeper and the Dell, mentioned above, the wedding planners at Godwick will do their utmost to accommodate your vision for your big day!

 It’s a magical kind of place and although last on this list, it is very far from the last place you should consider.

 You should, very definitely, add this one to your list of wedding venues to see in Norwich and Norfolk.

 So there you have it, nine of my favourite, unusual wedding venues in Norwich and Norfolk.
-Each one with it’s own vibe and each deserving of your attention.
+Each one with its own vibe and each is deserving of your attention for your special day.
 Check them out, one of them is sure to sing to you!

-If you’re just starting out on the whole wedding planning thing, and you’re looking for your wedding photographer – you can see more about what I do on the button below.
+If you’re just starting your wedding planning and looking for your wedding photographer – you can see more about what I do on the button below.